Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

 Apply to the council for housing

-One of the conditions for qualifying for help is being in priority need of housing.
-This applies if you have children.
+One of the qualifying conditions for emergency housing is being in priority need.

-If you don't have children, you may be in priority need of housing if you are vulnerable.
+If you don't have children, you're usually only in priority need if you're classed as 'vulnerable'.
 This could be as a result of being in the military.

 It's important to tell the council about anything that makes it harder for you to cope with being homeless.
 This could be a medical condition or mental illness.

-- leave your forces housing before you have to
+- leave your forces accommodation before you have to

 Help with housing costs

-You can apply for help with food, heating and clothing from a local welfare scheme – find a welfare scheme near you.
+You can apply for help with food, heating and clothing from a local welfare scheme.

 If you need to talk to someone, we’ll do our best to help